beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 Impact on other existing features
 ---------------------------------

-The job matrix will be updated to allow limiting it to jobs submitted on behalf of a particular group (BZ ref TBD).

 Currently, group members have some limited control over single-user jobs submitted by members of the same group.
 This feature will be deemed